pmahnke/transitionelement/_posts/2021/2021-05-23-pennine_way_day_10.md

 It rained, is raining.

-Found a hot shower and washer/dryer.
+Found a hot shower and a  washer/dryer at a campsite with a pub and a fire.

 <ul class="slides">
     <input type="radio" name="radio-btn" id="img-1" checked="checked" />